kylemmorris/dargon-lang/README.md

 ## Where to Start

 **Dargon is not ready for any form of distribution or usage.
+It's still large work-in-progress.**

+You can view the current documentation, including an in-progress tutorial, being hosted [on the official homepage](https://kylemmorris.github.io/dargon-lang-homepage).

-It's still large work-in-progress.** There is some initial documentation, including a tutorial on how I think Dargon should perform (almost like a requirements document), and grammar definition.
+There is some initial documentation, including a tutorial on how I think Dargon should perform (almost like a requirements document), and grammar definition.
 These can be found in the [doc](doc) directory of this repository.
 Some [example](examples) programs are also available for preview.

+## Building from Source

 Dargon is currently using the CMake build system: